Sydney-Informatics-Hub/Shotgun-Metagenomics-Analysis/README.md

 Running the make_input script will ask the user to input the minimum base and mapping quality scores to use for coverage calculation.
 Values of 20 for both is a fair start.
 It is not recommended to use values below 20, however you may wish to use higher values for more stringent filtering.

-The coverage calculation takes ~ 2.5 minutes for a 3.5 GB BAM file.
+The single-threaded coverage calculation takes ~ 2.5 minutes for a 3.5 GB BAM file.

 Make the inputs file, entering your chosen quality values when prompted:
 ```
 bash ./Scripts/contig_coverage_make_input.sh
 ```

-Adjust the resources, then submit:
+Adjust the resources, requesting 1 CPU per sample, then submit:
 ```
 qsub ./Scripts/contig_coverage_run_parallel.pbs
 ```